geomagpy/MARTAS/README.md

 The Quality-of-Service (qos) level is an agreement between the sender of a message and the receiver of a message that defines the guarantee of delivery for a specific message.
 There are three qos levels in MQTT: (0) At most once, (1) At least once and (2) Exactly once.
 (0) sends out data without testing whether it is received or not.
 (1) sends out data and requires an aknowledgment that the data was received.
 Multiple sendings are possible.
 (2) makes sure that every data is send exactly once.
 Please refer to MQTT information pages for more details.

+### 3.4 Sensors requiring initialization

+Several sensors currently supported by MARTAS require an initialization.
+The initialization process defines e.g. sampling rates, filters, etc. in a way that the sensor systems is automatically sending data to the serial port afterwards.
+MARTAS supports such initialization routines by sending the respective and necessary command sequence to the system.
+Initialization commands are stored within the MARTAS configuration directory (Default: /etc/martas/init).
+The contents of the initialization files for supported instruments is outlined in Appendix 10.1.
+In order to use such initialization, you need to provide the path within the sensors configuration line in sensors.cfg:

+sensors.cfg: line for a GSM90 Overhauzr, the initialzation configuration is taken from gsm90v7init.sh (within the martas config directory)

+        GSM90_6107631_0001,S1,115200,8,1,N,passive,gsm90v7init.sh,-,1,GSM90,GSM90,6107632,0002,-,AS-W-36,GPS,magnetism,GEM Overhauzer v7.0

 ## 4. Experts settings